 A CT scan is painless.
 You may be asked to hold your breath one or more times during the scan.
 You may need to take a dyelike substance called contrast material before the scan.
 This substance helps soft tissues show up in the scan.
 You may be asked to drink it.
 Or you may get it by an intravenous (IV) injection.
 If you need a contrast medium, you will not be allowed to eat for one to three hours beforehand.
 Some people have a flushing reaction to the injection.
 Be sure to tell your doctor if you have a strong reaction, such as hives or trouble breathing, to the contrast material or if you have in the past.
 The contrast material will gradually pass through your system and exit through your bowel movements.

 This test finds inflammation, which may show up in areas of infection or where tumors are growing in bones and other organs.
 It also helps your doctor know whether you have a slow- or fast-growing type of lymphoma.
-The first step is for a radiologist to inject a radioactive gallium into one of your veins.
+The first step is for a radiologist to inject a radioactive form of gallium into one of your veins.
 This substance is attracted to some types of lymphoma.
 Two to three days later, you’ll go in for scanning.
 A special camera detects the radioactivity, which shows the location of the gallium.
 Although the gallium scan will not detect most slow-growing lymphomas, it will recognize most fast-growing lymphomas.
 This test is not used much since PET scans became available, but it can still be useful in finding some lymphoma deposits that the PET scan may miss.
 It is useful for ruling out a diagnosis of infection.
 Your doctor may also use this scan to evaluate enlarged lymph nodes after treatment.

-This procedure may help find out whether the disease has spread to the spine or brain.
+This procedure may help find out whether the disease has spread to the spinal cord or brain.
 A doctor inserts a thin, hollow needle between the bones in your lower spine or back to withdraw some cerebrospinal fluid (CSF).
 A doctor looks at the removed fluid under a microscope for lymphoma cells.
 This test is not usually needed in people with lymphoma unless they have certain types of lymphoma, or if they have symptoms that might be caused by the spread of lymphoma to the brain.

 MRIs use radio waves and magnets.
 The energy from the radio waves creates patterns formed by different types of tissue and diseases.
 This produces detailed cross-sectional pictures that look like slices of the body.
 This test is helpful in examining your brain and spinal cord.
 Or it may be used if the results of an X-ray or CT scan aren’t entirely clear.